forestryio/forestry.io/hugo/content/page-test.md

   headline: Add and Compose Blocks
   visual:
     permalink: "/uploads/2018/04/block-rearrange-1.gif"
+    alt: Arrange and Compose Blocks in the UI
 - template: feature
   textline: Block Templates are left untouched and can be crafted and optimized individually.
   headline: No Code Changes